liesnikov/extensible-elaborator/paper/main.md

   data EqualityConstraint e =
        EqualityConstraint Term Term Type MetaVarId
   ```
-  Where `MetaVarId` refers to the anti-unification variable (Section @sec:solvers-implementation).
+  Here, `MetaVarId` refers to the anti-unification variable (see Section @sec:solvers-implementation).
 * A constraint that ensures that a metavariable is resolved eventually:
   ```haskell
   -- this terms has to be filled in